Board of Governors

 Governors are elected to the Board based on their demonstrated willingness to commit time and energy to the school, their representation of key school constituencies and the match between their skills and resources and those needed for effective governance of the school, including expertise in finance, law, human resources, marketing, facilities development and management, fundraising, information technology, wellness and education.
-The Board is comprised of 17 elected Governors and three ex-officio Governors (a representative of the Havergal Old Girls Association, a representative of the Anglican Church and the Chair of the Havergal College Foundation).
+The Board is comprised of between 14 and 17 elected Governors and three ex-officio Governors (a representative of the Havergal Old Girls Association, a representative of the Anglican Church and the Chair of the Havergal College Foundation).
 Potential Governors are identified through Board sub-committees and through consultation with the school’s constituencies.

 Committees of the Board

 - Campaign Cabinet